prokopiu/kpcrew/documentation/manual.md

     - manual.md  --> this manual
     - manual.pdf  --> PDF version of this manual
   - modules  --> files to go in the FlyWithlua module folder; all the KPCrew and aircraft modules
-    - modules  --> files to go in the FlyWithlua module folder; all the KPCrew and aircraft modules
       - briefings --> briefing related files and saved briefings
       - checklists --> checklist functionality
       - hardware --> hardware modules